(CNN)Here is some background information about affirmative action as well as a few notable court cases.

-June 24, 2013 - The Supreme Court doesn't rule on the school admission policy for the University of Texas; instead it sends it back to the lower court for further review.
+June 24, 2013 - The Supreme Court sends the University of Texas case back to the lower court for further review without ruling.

 April 22, 2014 - In a six to two ruling, the Supreme Court upholds Michigan's ban of using racial criteria in college admissions.

-July 15, 2014 - The U.S. Court of Appeals for the Fifth Circuit upholds the use of race by the University of Texas as a factor in undergraduate admissions as a way of promoting diversity on campus.
+July 15, 2014 - The US Court of Appeals for the Fifth Circuit upholds the use of race by the University of Texas as a factor in undergraduate admissions to promote diversity on campus.
 The vote is two to one.

 November 17, 2014 - Students for Fair Admissions sues Harvard University, alleging Harvard intentionally discriminates against Asian-Americans.
 Students for Fair Admissions is run by Edward Blum, a conservative advocate, who sought Asian-Americans rejected by Harvard.